The brand new pop up is open for ten days only this Easter.

 Live music venues

 Looking for a gig to see?
 On any given night, you’ll be spoilt for choice in London.
-From stadiums and world-class concert halls to historic theatres and hole-in-the-wall bars, we’ve rounded up some of January’s music offerings as a starting point.
+From stadiums and world-class concert halls to historic theatres and hole-in-the-wall bars, we’ve rounded up some of February’s music offerings as a starting point.

 Stadium and arena shows: